ommmishra/Alexnet/README.md

 This is a simple implementation of Alexnet, a deep convolutional neural network which won the ILSVRC in 2012.
 The code for model class is same as the official pytorch implementation.

-For better understanding the code and its implemenation refer to the medium articles linked below: https://medium.com/@vivekvscool/image-classification-cnn-with-pytorch-5b2cb9ef9476
+For better understanding the code and its implementation refer to the medium articles linked below: https://medium.com/@vivekvscool/image-classification-cnn-with-pytorch-5b2cb9ef9476

 https://medium.com/@kushajreal/training-alexnet-with-tips-and-checks-on-how-to-train-cnns-practical-cnns-in-pytorch-1-61daa679c74a